scott5/arduino/lcd_demo/README.md

 To use it for the first time in a sketch, use the menus like this:
 [sketch] -> [include library] -> [add .ZIP library] and select the downloaded zip file you will get a bunch of #include lines.
 Delete all but the two used in this sketch.
-Future use is similar, but use the newliquidcrystal library listed in [contributed libraries] instead of [add .ZIP library].
+Future use is similar, but use the *newliquidcrystal_1.3.5* library listed in [contributed libraries] instead of [add .ZIP library].

 So from my own observations after messing with it for a while: